 Access to Higher Education (A2HE) – Humanities

 This course is intended for those returning to learning.
-However, due to changes made by the awarding body and in order to maximise your potential for entry into HE institutions, we now require applicants to already possess at least one from GCSE English or Maths grade A – C (new specification 9-4).
+However, due to changes made by the awarding body and in order to maximise your potential for entry into a variety of HE institutions, we now require applicants to already possess (or be studying towards) at least one from GCSE English or Maths grade A – C (new specification 9-4).
 We will discuss options for taking a GCSE alongside your studies for those of you who only have one subject.
 Please note we cannot accept Level 2 Functional Skills in English and Maths as entry qualifications for this course.

 The core component of the A2HE course will help support you in returning to education, developing your confidence in writing, computing and presentation skills.
 The course is taught through a combination of lessons, group discussions seminars and tutorials.